The way forward by CEO Bill Ford

 We divested ourselves of several non-core businesses and created the biggest wave of new product launches in our history.
 Since 2003, we have made money each year.
 In fact, this morning we announced a net income of $2 billion.

 Outside of North America, we’ve made continuous progress.
 Our automotive operations in Europe, Asia, and South America were all profitable last year.
-Mazda is enjoying it’s the best performance ever.
+Mazda is enjoying its best performance ever.
 Jaguar is bringing out fast, beautiful, groundbreaking cars.
 Aston Martin is expanding.

 Land Rover’s largest-ever introduction of new products is winning in the marketplace.
 And Volvo is entering it’s most aggressive product period ever, with five new models in eighteen months.